KenKadilar/DTW-Multi-Pattern-Hand/README.md

 I presented a short part of this project in IJANSER presentation [3] before.

+Work includes a pressure sensor to determine if an object is grabbed and how hard it is grabbed by vibrating a small motor over the user's skin to let them know of the hands grip strength so it can be adjusted to preven slipping.
+Encoder and kinematic equations to determine the angle of the fingers.
+Motor driver to control the speed.
+Voltage regulators in case there is overvoltage.
+WIP battery charge indicator.
+Calibration UI installed with buttons.
+Manual overwrite with buttons.
+Multiple possible connections to EMG and motor units.

+Work includes C++ on ESP32, double sided hobby work on a circuit, drawing of the circuit, 3d printing, mathematical algorithm uses over code and understanding of literature.

 [1] Ottobock. (n.d.).
 System Electric Hand Digital Twin.
 Alındı Haziran 22, 2024, https://ottobock.com/

 [2] Berndt, D.J., & Clifford, J. (1994).